mattearly/dmpower/README.md

 ## More Various Integrated Tools

 - Random Name Generator.
 Names from [Kisment's list](http://www.dnd.kismetrose.com/pdfs/KismetsFantasyNames.pdf).
-Custom Editable[config file](data/names.dat).
+Custom Editable [config file](data/names.dat).
 - XP Calculator.
 - Insult Generator.
 Has clean and dirty mode.
 Easily adapted to new words by editing the settings file [data/insults-dirty.dat](data/insults-dirty.dat) or [data/insults-clean.dat](data/insults-clean.dat) - just note that if you change the number of words in that file, it must be adjusted in the code as well, you'll find the number of words hardcoded in [src/gen_insult.cpp](src/gen_insult.cpp) (to be improved later to be more adaptable and automatic for varying sizes like the name generator already does).
 - Random Encounters.
 Difficulty Generator that accounts for all party member levels and group size, generates an appropriate Challenge Rating even for the oddest of groups.
 Seeded from -2 to +2 representing _Very Easy_, _Easy_, _Normal_, _Hard_, _Very Hard_.
 I'm not sure that this is all that useful yet, I would like to add in mob group generators based on location.